staysail/nova-cdragon/C-Dragon.novaextension/README.md

 > capabilities we have provided go beyond _clangd_ and as we also now support _ccls_,
 > we have changed the name of this extension to avoid possible confusion.

-It is forked from, and originally based upon
+It is originally based upon
 [Ben Beshara][1]'s original [C++ ClangD extension][2],
 but has been extended significantly beyond Ben's original work.